-The goal of these classes is to impart knowledge of museum nationalstandard, perspectives, ethical positions, and approaches to care and interpretation of cultural resources and the administration of museums.
+The goal of these classes is to impart knowledge of museum national standards, perspectives, ethical positions, approaches to care and interpretation of cultural resources, and the administration of museums.

 Cross-listed: ANTH 4403, HIST 4403

 Prerequisites: Senior or Graduate standing, or permission of instructor.

 Museum perspectives and approaches to care and interpretation of cultural resources, including interpretive techniques of exhibit and education- outreach materials, and integrating museum interpretation/education into public school and general public programming.
 Class projects focus on special problems for managing interpretive materials in a museum setting.

 Open to juniors, seniors and graduate level students.
 Graduate level includes project or paper relevant to Museum's mission, research, and interpretive goals